 Children should not attend school if:

-- They, or a household member, are unwell with a new continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell or
+- They are unwell with a new continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell.

-- They have had a positive test result themselves or
+- They have had a positive test result themselves.

 In these circumstances parents must follow government advice on Test and Trace, and self-isolating.
 Parents must keep school informed of the results of any testing.

 If you are unsure if your child should attend school please contact the school who will offer advice and guidance or signpost you to the relevant service.

 Please note where children are not able to attend school as parents are following clinical and/or public health advice, absence will not be penalised.